Looking for an electronic version of your textbook/book? Follow the steps below*.

 Click here for a step-to-step guide for accessing, reading and downloading ebooks.

-DOAB (Directory of Open Access Books) provides open access to over 854 Academic peer-reviewed books from 25 publishers.
+Directory of Open Access Books provides open access to over 854 Academic peer-reviewed books from 25 publishers.

-DOAJ (Directory of Open Access Journals) is a collection of peer-reviewed open access e-journals
+Directory of Open Access Journals is a collection of peer-reviewed open access e-journals.

 The Internet Archive offers over 20,000,000 freely downloadable books and texts.
 There is also a collection of 1.3 million modern eBooks that may be borrowed by anyone with a free archive.org account.

-open access (OA) books from several distinguished university presses and scholarly societies.
+Open access books from Project Muse from several distinguished university presses and scholarly societies.

-library of over 60,000 free eBooks.
-Choose among free epub and Kindle eBooks, download them or read them online.
-You will find the world's great literature here, with focus on older works for which U.S. copyright has expired.
-Thousands of volunteers digitized and diligently proofread the eBooks, for enjoyment and education.
+Open access library of over 60,000 free eBooks.
+Use a free epub or Kindle eBooks to download or read online.
+Features world's great literature with a focus on older works for which U.S. copyright has expired.

 The Standard Ebooks project is a volunteer driven, not-for-profit effort to produce a collection of high quality, carefully formatted, accessible, open source, and free public domain ebooks that meet or exceed the quality of commercially produced ebooks.
 The text and cover art in our ebooks is already believed to be in the public domain, and Standard Ebook dedicates its own work to the public domain, thus releasing whole ebooks files themselves into the public domain.

 In addition to our DYI Finding eBooks box in this guide, here is an additional listing of temporarily available free access to publisher and other institutional sites that may have a particular book for which you are looking.
 You may need to register or create an account to access materials.
 Please be mindful that these links are for limited time access: